makrai/notes/zarriess21-decoding-survey.md

   * rational speaker reasons about how an utterance would be understood by a listener, in order to assess whether the utterance allows the identification
-  * The speaker and listener are given a set of images W, out of which one image w ∗ ∈ W is known to the speaker as the target image
+  * The speaker and listener are given a set of images W, out of which one image w∗ ∈ W is known to the speaker as the target image
   * rational speaker in RSA is based on a literal speaker, who produces initial utterance candidates
   * In the simplest case, the literal speaker assigns equal probability to all true utterances u ∈ U and zero probability to false utterances
-  * The pragmatic listener L 0 then assesses the discriminative information of these candidates, according to Cohn-Gordon+ [169]:
+  * The pragmatic listener L 0 then assesses the discriminative information of these candidates, according to Cohn-Gordon+ [169]
 * The Emitter-Suppressor method (henceforth ES) proposed by Vedantam+ [170]
 * Schüz+ [159] directly compared RSA and ES decoding and showed that both
 * Zarrieß and Schlangen [171] extend RSA-based reasoning to a zero-shot setting,